nawgooyin/Mobile_Flashcards/README.md

 # Instructions

-    1. npm install or yarn install
+    1. yarn install
     2. expo start
+    3. Scan your android device on the QR code
-    3. This project was ran and test on Android only
+    4. This project was ran and test on Android only